North Argentina: A Mind-Blowing, 9-Day Argentina Road Trip Itinerary

 The best way to experience north Argentina is to hire a car and drive it yourself.

 We had a teeny-tiny car that was fine for the four of us but was a little hairy in some parts.
-A four-wheel drive would have nice but not necessary.
+A four-wheel drive would have been nice but not necessary.

 I’ve got a full guide to renting a car in Argentina with my tips and tricks.